anthonyDrury/smashTracker/README.md

 Commit your changes and push.

-And that's all you need to do!
 Now you can see your page at `https://anthonyDrury.github.io/smashTracker/`.